 Bob McCarty is the author of two nonfiction books, Three Days In August: A U.S. Army Special Forces Soldier’s Fight For Military Justice and The Clapper Memo, and his first fiction book, The National Bet, is due out Fall 2014.

 A native of Enid, Oklahoma, Bob graduated from Oklahoma State University with a degree in journalism in 1984.
 During the next two decades, he served stints as an Air Force public affairs officer, a political campaign manager, a technology sales consultant and a public relations professional.

 Bob’s first nonfiction book, Three Days In August (October 2011), chronicles the life story and wrongful conviction of Sgt.
 1st Class Kelly A. Stewart, a highly-decorated Green Beret combat veteran.

 Bob’s second nonfiction book, The Clapper Memo (May 2013), offers irrefutable evidence of an unconventional war being waged by polygraph loyalists against all challengers to their century-old credibility assessment technology.
 Best described as a “turf war,” this conflict has been raging silently for 40 years, shows no signs of easing, and impacts Americans around the world.
 Among those involved in the turf war is Director of National Intelligence James R. Clapper Jr., the nation’s top intelligence officials.

 Bob’s first fiction book, The National Bet, follows FBI Special Agent “Joe-L” Wilson as he tries to solve the largest mass murder case in U.S. history.
 The National Bet is due out Summer 2014.

 P.S.
-If you want to learn even more about me, click here on the TMI tab above.
+If you want to learn even more about me, click here.